shauryajai/Cuda_Audio_FFT/README.md

 5. Now, you are all set up too record and get the audio spectrum.
 Just run the script updated above:

         $./run.sh

+Incase you don't have a USB microphone and a speaker, you can run this project by directly using the "test.wav" sample audio file.
+Follow these steps if you don't have a microphone or a speaker:

+1. Follow the 1 and 2 steps given in the section above.

+2. Run the executables:

+	$./audio
+	$./cuda_audio